 Drake Bay is a small town of about 1200 individuals.
-The community is situated between the rainforest and the beach, in some ways it can be considered as Costa Rica's last frontier.
+The community is situated between the rainforest and the beach, it is considered to be Costa Rica's last frontier.
 Drake Bay has very minimal resources but is growing rapidly with most families settling here just about 40 years ago.
-The community first received electricity in 2004, they have one health clinic and got a pharmacy and dental clinic last year (2017).
-While they do have running water, it is not regaled or safe to drink.
+While they do have running water, it is not regulated or safe to drink.
 There are still many needs that have to be met especially with the constant growing population and popularity in tourism.

 Families & Education